Fast Find

 Quick distillery trips

-If your Scotland trip is limited to Edinburgh, you're still in luck with an entire education (as well as tastings) at the Scottish Whisky Heritage Centre where family-friendly audio-visual and interactive displays tells the story.
-To sample the genuine article in authentic surroundings, a day trip to nearby Glenkinchie Distillery is only 15 miles southeast of the city.
+Many tourists plan a trip to Scotland around discovering the wonders of the water of life, but if your Scotland trip is limited to Edinburgh, you're still in luck.
+An entire education (as well as tastings) is available at the Scottish Whisky Experience where family-friendly audio-visual and interactive displays tell the story of the national drink.
+To sample the genuine article in authentic surroundings, plan a day trip to nearby Glenkinchie Distillery which is only 15 miles southeast of the city.

 The Glasgow area also provides one of the best experiences for first timers at Glengoyne Distillery, 12 miles north of the city center, surrounded by picture-perfect surroundings while producing one of the more subtle tastes for scotch newbies.